This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The center of the city is very walkable.
 Even from the center to one edge of the city is about an hour walk.
 There is also a tram system that keeps all parts of the city well connected.

-… it feels like home.
-Not just that I have lived here, but it has a lot of elements that make it feel like my favorite teenager haunt of Chapel Hill back in North Carolina as well as Blacksburg, VA where I went to college.
+I love Freiburg because it feels like home.
+Not just that I have lived here, but it has a lot of elements that make it feel like where I grew up.

 There are so many things to do in Freiburg, and the atmosphere is laid-back and relaxing.
 Whether you’re looking for somewhere to do some sightseeing, or just want to kick back and chill out somewhere, you’ll find yourself falling in love with Freiburg.

 We hope this guide gave you some ideas for what to do in Freiburg and helped you plan your trip!

 Planning on visiting other parts of Germany?
 Here are some other guides that may be useful to you…